3komma3volt/iSpindelVisualizer/readme.md

 ## Security

-There are not really any security features built-in.
-Even the spindle key is stored in plaintext in the database.
-Why?
-Because its just gravity data of an home-use fermenting process and not banking data.
+There is a minor security encrypting the spindle's key in the database.

 ## Todo

-- Adding security as encrypting the key in the database
 - Adding feature of renaming the alias of a iSpindel
 - Ajax steaming and refreshing data if new data is available